 Lady is a Chestnut Quarter Horse with a striking white blaze and tiny white dots on her back.
 Prior to joining our herd she worked as an English lesson horse.

 Ellie is a bay Oldenburg and the tallest horse in our herd.
 She is a trained dressage horse with many show miles under her belt.
 With her long stride and gentle disposition she is a joy on our beach walks and trails.

 Jazzy is an American Paint Horse, chestnut in color.
 With a cutting background, Jazzy is comfortable on all the rides, but excels with our experienced Western riders.

 Baby is a Quarter Horse.
 She is Buckskin in color with a white star on her forehead.
 Baby is an island girl growing up right here on Bohicket Creek.
 She is a natural on our beach and trail.

 Cricket is a chestnut Welsh pony.
-Crickets joined our pony program after a successful career in the hunter show ring.
+Cricket joined our pony program after a successful career in the hunter show ring.

 Honors & Press